Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Experiments

 \subsection{Ablation Study}

-In this section, we conduct ablation experiments on the clustering method and extrapolation function, while in the Appendix~\ref{sec:additional_ablation} we discuss ablation studies on the selection criteria for extrapolatable subsets, interpolation mapping methods, and the impact of anchor point selection on predictions.
+To further validate the generalizability of the COD method, we conduct ablation experiments on \camera{different architecture}, clustering method and extrapolation function, while in the Appendix~\ref{sec:additional_ablation} we discuss ablation studies on the selection criteria for predictable subsets, interpolation mapping methods, and the influence of anchor point on predictions.
+We also examine its predictive capabilities after continual training with results documented in Appendix~\ref{sec:ppct}.